CUPE Ontario and disinvestment from Israel

-The Ontario wing of the Canadian Union of Public Employees (CUPE) has supported the Boycott, Divestment and Sanctions (BDS) campaign against Israel since 2006.
+The Ontario division of the Canadian Union of Public Employees (CUPE) has supported the Boycott, Divestment and Sanctions (BDS) campaign against Israel since 2006.
 Their stance has encountered opposition from the Canadian Jewish Congress and parts of the press but also widespread support from university professors, Independent Jewish Voices, Palestine House, Canadian Arab Federation and labour unions.
 In 2009 the CUPE Ontario university workers' committee proposed to extend the campaign to boycott any joint work with Israeli institutions that carry out military research.
 That resolution became the focus of extensive controversy and was modified in response to pressure from the CUPE national president; the amended version was brought before the CUPE Ontario conference in May 2009 and passed with a 2/3 majority.

 2006

 In May 2006, the Ontario wing of the Canadian Union of Public Employees (CUPE) voted unanimously to pass a resolution to support the "international campaign of boycott, divestment and sanctions against Israel until that state recognizes the Palestinian right to self-determination."
 The three-point resolution continued on to call for action to develop an education campaign about the "apartheid nature of the Israeli state", and for CUPE National to conduct research into Canadian involvement in the occupation.
-The Canadian Labour Congress was also enjoined to add its voice "against the apartheid-like practices of the Israeli state ...".
+The Canadian Labour Congress was also enjoined to add its voice "against the apartheid-like practices of the Israeli state...".
 The resolution summarized its reasons for making this call by directly referencing the "Israel Apartheid Wall", and by recognizing the 170 Palestinian groups that have called for the global campaign.
 It further noted the voice of its sister union, CUPE BC, and its opposition to the occupation of Palestine.
-The BDS Campaign has received widespread support across the world from Labour's unions, church organisations and city council's.
+The BDS Campaign has received widespread support across the world from labour unions, church organizations and city councils.